dakilaledesma/Intro-to-Machine-Learning/assignment_4/instructions.md

 In this assignment, you'll be following the tutorial code to generate sentences from your own text file.
 This homework is very easy.

 ## 1.
 Download a dataset.
 You would want something pretty long, for example using a book.
-Below, the generated sequence was trained using "Alice in Wonderland."
+In the tutorial, the generated sequence was trained using "Alice in Wonderland."

 ## 2.
 Generate a 20-character long sequence.